annalise-dawson/annalise-dawson/README.md

 [🔗 GitHub Repo](https://github.com/annalise-dawson/sourdough-schedule)

 #### Take It Away Ernie 🧙‍♂️
-A fun full-stack adventure built with a team at Dev Academy for our final project.
+A fun full-stack app built with a team at Dev Academy for our final project.
 Players choose a wizarding world destination and magical transport, face a random encounter on their journey, and receive a collectible ticket for their wizarding wallet.

 We used React, Express, SQLite3, and Auth0 for authentication.
 Through this project, I learned how to work with dynamic content, pass props between components, and send user-generated data to a database.